SovereignCloudStack/standards/Standards/scs-0219-v1-k8s-monitoring-logging-tracing.md

 SCS KaaS infrastructure monitoring SHOULD be used as a diagnostic tool to alert operators and end users to system-related issues by analyzing metrics.
 Therefore, it includes the collection and visualization of the corresponding metrics.

-Optionally, an alerting mechanism COULD also be standardized.
+Alongside, an alerting mechanism MUST also be standardized.
-This SHOULD contain a minimal set of important metrics that signal problematic conditions of a cluster in any case.
+This MUST contain a minimal set of important metrics that signal problematic conditions of a cluster in any case.

 > TODO: Describe one examples here in more detail